-In practice those refugee children or children with subsidiary protection who reside in Hungary only with one of their parents face obstacles upon the obtainment of ID cards.
+In practice, those refugee children or children with subsidiary protection who reside in Hungary only with one of their parents face obstacles upon the obtainment of ID cards.
 According to the law, in order to issue an ID card to children with no legal capacity (below the age of fourteen) both parents’ consent is required.
 Thus, the parent of the child not staying in Hungary has to give his/her consent in writing (either in a private document providing full evidence or a statement taken before the Hungarian Consulate) and has to deliver the original copy of it to Hungary.
 In countries of origin such as Syria, Afghanistan or Somalia where public service does not function or it does in a limited way, and Hungarian Consulates do not operate this requirement amounts to difficulties for the parent to comply with.
-Not to mention the level of public security, which makes the compliance with the law for a single mother even more difficult.
+Not to mention the level of public security, which makes compliance with the law for a single mother even more difficult.
 As per HHC, such a requirement for refugees and beneficiaries of subsidiary protection is unnecessary and disproportionate.
 Furthermore, the regulation highlights that the law is not tailored to the situation of beneficiaries of international protection.

 Sections 7/A(1) and 14(1) Asylum Act.